-Eddie Redmayne, Michael Keaton and Julianne Moore might have make the business of award winning look easy, but as the marketers amongst us know too well, the media machines behind the big studios they work for have been beavering away in the background for months to make sure it was their talent that was treading the red carpet at Sunday night’s Oscars ceremony.
+Meryl Streep, Ryan Gosling and Casey Affleck might make the business of award winning look easy, but as the marketers amongst us know too well, the media machines behind the big studios they work for have been beavering away for months to make sure it’s their talent treading the red carpet at this weekend’s Oscars.

-The rules in Hollywood are exactly the same as the rules in business, so as the movie world’s rich and famous recover post the infamous awards parties, we’re taking a behind the scenes look at how to play the recognition game in your industry.
+The rules in Hollywood are exactly the same as the rules in business, so as the movie world’s rich and famous get their game face re-collagened for Sunday’s big night, we’re taking a behind the scenes look at how to play the recognition game in your industry.

-Reese Witherspoon didn’t get nominated for best actress by being coy and anyone who’s actually seen Wild (right to the end) is unlikely to need any convincing that some kind of marketing magic must be going on in the background when it comes to getting shortlisted for the Oscars.
+Andrew Garfield didn’t get nominated for best actor by being coy and anyone who’s actually seen Hacksaw Ridge (right to the end) is unlikely to need any convincing that some kind of marketing magic must be going on in the background when it comes to getting shortlisted for the Oscars.

 In business, just like in the movies, it pays to airbrush out the negatives and accentuate the positives.

-Truth is, most companies don’t win awards because most companies don’t enter.
-And even if they do, most entries fall at the first hurdle because they’ve been put together too hastily by insiders with too little commitment.
-After all, even the most exceptional business achievements look a little ragged round the edges when you’re working on them 9 to 5 day after day, month after month.
+Truth is, most companies don’t win business awards because most companies don’t enter.
+And even if they do, most entries fall flat because they’ve been put together too hastily by insiders with too little commitment.
+After all, even the most exceptional business achievements look a little ragged round the edges when you’re working on them 9 to 5 day after day.

 Playing to win at the awards game

-Here’s our top tips list for getting on the shortlist
+Here’s our top tips list for getting on the business awards shortlist

 See yourself on the podium: Rule number one is easy.
-Before you even start your application, use the sports psychology tactics that got Lizzy Yarnold Britian’s first Olympic medal on snow this winter.
-If you visualise your company as an award winning business before you pick up the pen, your application will be streets ahead of most of the competition.
+Before you even start your application, use the sports psychology tactics that got Mo Farah two Olympic golds in Rio last summer.
+If you visualise your company as a business awards winner before you pick up the pen, your application will be streets ahead of most of the competition.

 Track your progress: Completing your paperwork and getting it in the mail is the beginning, not the end, of an award winning application strategy.
 Calling the organisers to see how your bid is progressing will make you look keen rather pushy and, if you’re not short listed you’ll at least deserve some personal help and advice that’s likely to become invaluable next time round.